NipuniYR/ChitChat/README.md

 # ChitChat

-A simple messaging app using Vanilla React Native and Firebase
+A simple messaging app using Vanilla React Native and Firebase for Android